MasrourTawfik/images_segmentation_prompt/Documentation/scripts/Transformer_Architecture.rst

    The decoder and encoder share several similarities, but they differ in their input.
 We will explain this difference in the next section.

-*difference between decoder and encoder*
+b. *difference between decoder and encoder*
 ________________________________________________

 .. raw:: html